 All schools are required to appoint a member of the senior leadership team to co-ordinate child protection arrangements and to ensure that there are appropriate cover arrangements.
+Information regarding key personnel can be found in Appendix 3.

 The Designated Safeguarding Lead (DSL):